-MBA 5210 Business Statistics Prerequisite: MBA 5000 or MSE 5000.
+MBA 5210 Business Statistics

 The application of mathematical and basic statistical methods to decision-making in all organizations.
 A computer software package will be used as a comprehensive hands-on reference tool to analyze data and to present findings.
 3 credits.